 “I just want to enjoy the time with my sister,” he says.
 “We are close, we are always together, having a laugh.
 I’m always trying to take care of her.”

-UNCLE AND MENTOR: Alex Iwobi is Jay Jay Okocha’s nephew and is inspired a lot by the retired Nigerian football maestro who also helped him gained his spot in the Nigerian National team.
+Alex Iwobi is Jay-Jay Okocha’s nephew and is inspired a lot by the retired Nigerian football maestro, who also helped him gain his spot in the Nigerian National team.

-Alex Iwobi has been in a 4 year relationship with girlfriend Clarisse Juliette who is a UK based model.
+Iwobi has been in a 4-year relationship with his girlfriend Clarisse Juliette, who is a UK-based model.

 However, things didn’t go well when he celebrated his 21st year birthday.
 They broke up!!

-The former couple has however deleted each other’s photos from their social media pages.
-As at time of writing, they no longer following each other on Instagram.
+The former couple deleted each other’s photos from their social media pages.
+As of the time of writing, they no longer follow each other on Instagram.

-Iwobi does not speak Nigerian Igbo language but understands the language.
-He also understands the Nigerian Yoruba language He however speaks good Pidgin English and uses it to communicate with his Nigerian friend.
+Iwobi does not speak the Nigerian Igbo language but understands the language.
+He also understands the Nigerian Yoruba language.
+He, however, speaks good Pidgin English and uses it to communicate with his Nigerian friend.

 According to his parents, ‘We think it’s a failing on our part because we could have done a bit more to make him understand Igbo.”

-Alex Iwobi Childhood Story Plus Untold Biography Facts – Love For Nigerian Foods
+Alex Iwobi Biography Facts – Love For Nigerian Foods:

-Having spent most of his life in England, he has been astounded by the reaction of Nigerians when he first traveled to the country to represent the Super Eagles.
+Having spent most of his life in England, he was astounded by the reaction of Nigerians when he first travelled to the country to represent the Super Eagles.

 Alex Iwobi has always been looking to follow in the footsteps of his uncle and former Nigeria captain Austin Jay-Jay Okocha.

-“Having him as an uncle helps for inspiration but I didn’t achieve my status by being someone’s nephew – I earn my path.
+“Having him as an uncle helps for inspiration, but I didn’t achieve my status by being someone’s nephew – I earned my path.
 My target is to get as many call-ups as I can, get as many games as I can and win many trophies with Nigeria.”

-Without doubt, Okocha still remains one of the persons who is particularly influential on Iwobi’s career.
+Without a doubt, Okocha remains one of the persons who are particularly influential on Iwobi’s career.

 Following in Okocha’s footsteps, Iwobi has chosen to play for Nigeria instead of England.

-It is worthy to assert that Iwobi has represented England at under-16, 17 and 18 level.
+It is worthy to assert that Iwobi (like Anthony Gordon of Everton) has represented England at the under-16, 17 and 18 levels.
 He decided to quit the team and serve his father’s land.